TateTaylorOH/The-Northern-Sea/Docs/LOCATIONS.md

 ### Abandoned Settlement

 In the far northwest of the Sea of Ghosts an abandoned East Empire Company settlement can be found.
-It appears to have been establish some time in the third era, but no record of its
+It appears to have been establish some time in the Third Era, but no record of its existance can be found.

 ### Dunbarrow
 ![](https://github.com/TateTaylorUSA/TateTaylorUSA/raw/main/assets/images/northern-sea/ScreenShot213.png)
 To the south sits the small village of Dunbarrow.
 The people there survive almost purely off fishing and, despite the community's size, is able to export a considerable amount of extra fish to the mainland via their contract with the East Empire Company.
+Dunbarrow is said to be the birthplace of the infamous pirate captain Torradan ap Dugal.

 ### Japhet's Folly
 ![](https://github.com/TateTaylorUSA/TateTaylorUSA/raw/main/assets/images/northern-sea/ScreenShot141.png)